miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 Yeah, that's the level of control we're going for here.
 That's what's possible taking the cgi-bin mentality of the PERL days of yore to modern tooling like FastHTML/HTMX...
-Starlett, Uvicorn, ASGI, yadda yadda.
+Starlett, Uvicorn, ASGI.
+I'm not just from the ***cgi-bin*** days.
+I'm from the ***Atari 2600*** days (from the 1st go-around) and have been in the thick of tech every since (worked for Commodore, yadda yadda).
+My perspective is... uh... well seasoned.

 So this article today on this fine Sunday December 8, 2024, is me digging my way back up and adjusting my approach with a hail mary attempt to wrap all this up